Author: Andrew George

-Fail to Restrain Dangerous Dog Off the Owner’s Premises is found in section 41(1) of the Domestic Animals Act 1994 in Victoria.
-It is a criminal offence for an owner of a dangerous dog not to restrain the dog off their premises.
+Fail to Restrain Dangerous Dog Off the Owner’s Premises is an offence under section 41(1) of the Domestic Animals Act 1994 (Vic).
+It concerns the control and restraint of dogs that are legally classified as “dangerous” when they are outside the owner’s premises.

 Have you been accused of Fail to Restrain Dangerous Dog Off the Owner’s Premises?